About (not only) Black+White

 It did not take long for the magazine to become one of the most popular in Australia.
-Every two months, big stacks of the latest issue would hit the newsstands and be sold out within days, despite the magazine’s high cover price, the highest of any Australian magazine at the time.
+Every two months, huge stacks of the latest issue would hit the newsstands and be sold out within days, despite the magazine’s high cover price, the highest of any Australian magazine at the time.
 People of all stations in life bought every issue for years to come, not just members of the creative community.

 Soon, the host of the most popular Australian talk show featured the magazine on his program along with the actress featured on the cover of the then current issue.
 The host waved the magazine about on camera and asked, how did anyone manage to come up with a magazine of this quality in Australia?

 The magazine had a profound effect on Australian creative culture, and on the lives and careers of Australian artists in all media and especially photographers.
 We gave many of them their first opportunity to be published and a number went on to build successful careers overseas.
 Even today, photographers and directors tell me it showed them that Australian creative people really could chase their dreams and succeed.

 The magazine finally crashed for financial reasons, long after I had stopped working for it, and most Australians, creative or otherwise, have little to no memory of it now.
 But some do, and Australian creative people often ask me to revive Black+White.
 “We need it now more than ever before”, they tell me.

 I have no plans to revive it as a printed publication, and have tired of writing full-time as I did for some years.
 Recent developments in the digital world have made photography and moviemaking attractive and affordable again.
 Time to go back to telling stories in photographs and moving images, supported by words and sounds, online.

 Time to help create positive change in Australian culture once more, by telling inspiring, educational stories of creativity, innovation and success?
 Time to complete that portable moviemaking and stills photography kit and get to work?